Udaysony/yolo-desktop/README.md

 created by Uday Soni on 05/01/2019

-This pythonn script uses some libararis.
+This pythonn script uses some libararies.
 1. OpenCv
 2. numpy